GARY SARETZKY

 New Jersey Photographers Resources

-An article by early Trenton photographer Henry C. Lovejoy.
+Early Trenton photographer interview with Henry C. Lovejoy.
 See also Indexes to Photographers.

 19th & Early 20th Century Card Photograph Sizes